ntrezowan/the-plain/_posts/2019-11-25-upgrading-automic-automation-engine-to-12.3.md

         WAIT 10
         CREATE UC4 JCP1

-    d) Restart Service Manager and check if JWP can be start/stop from Service Manager Dialogue
+    d) Restart Service Manager and check if JCP can be start/stop from Service Manager Dialogue.

     e) Check logs;

         # cat /opt/ae/automationengine/temp/CPsrv_log_002_00.txt

-    JCP normally will be the last of the CP.
+    JCP will use the last CP as communication process.

-7. Install CAPKI
+7. Install CAPKI;

-    a) Install CAPKI
+    a) Install CAPKI;

     Go to [https://downloads.automic.com/downloads/component_downloads](https://downloads.automic.com/downloads/component_downloads) and search for `capki`.
-Download it and then run the setup script as root;
+Download it and then run the `setup` script as root;

         # cd /opt/ae/capki/
         # ./setup install caller=AE123 veryverbose env=all instdir=/opt/ae/capki/